 - oral radioactive iodine to shrink your thyroid gland

-- methimazole (Tapazole) or PTU to keep your thyroid from making too much thyroid hormone
+- methimazole or propylthiouracil to keep your thyroid from making too much thyroid hormone

 - removal of your thyroid gland if regular treatments don’t work or may be threatening to your health, such as during pregnancy